nanoframework/nanoFramework.WebServer/README.md

 There is a more advance example with simple REST API to get a list of Person and add a Person.
 Check it in the [sample](./WebServer.Sample/ControllerPerson.cs).

-**Important**
+> [!Important]
+>
-* By default the routes are not case sensitive and the attribute **must** be lowercase
+> By default the routes are not case sensitive and the attribute **must** be lowercase.
-* If you want to use case sensitive routes like in the previous example, use the attribute `CaseSensitive`.
+> If you want to use case sensitive routes like in the previous example, use the attribute `CaseSensitive`.
 As in the previous example, you **must** write the route as you want it to be responded to.

 ## A simple GPIO controller REST API